o7-Fire/SayFuckCountriesInEveryMedia/README.md

 Use `{language_framework_language}` to say fuck `{country}` on `{platform}`

-You are free to contribute and make a PR.
+I, Robert would be welcome if you contribute and make a PR.

 ## TODO
 - [ ] Dockerize the repository